ahmadazfar/MIxedMessages/README.md

 # Random Phrases Generator
-Website which can generate phrases upon pressing a button
+Website can generate phrases when button pressed
 ## Simple JavaScript Project with HTML & CSS
 #### Project by Codecademy